 Aetna considers breast reduction, surgical mastectomy or liposuction for gynecomastia, either unilateral or bilateral, a cosmetic surgical procedure.
 Medical therapy should be aimed at correcting any reversible causes (e.g., drug discontinuance).
 Furthermore, there is insufficient evidence that surgical removal is more effective than conservative management for pain due to gynecomastia.

 Reduction mammaplasty is among the most commonly performed cosmetic procedures in the United States.
-Reduction mammaplasty performed solely for cosmetic indications is considered not medically necessary.
+Reduction mammaplasty performed solely for cosmetic indications is considered by insurers to be not medically necessary treatment of disease and subject to the standard cosmetic surgery plan exclusion.

 Reduction mammaplasty has also been used for relief of pain in the back, neck and shoulders.
 Because reduction mammaplasty may be used for both medically necessary and cosmetic indications, Aetna has set forth above objective criteria to distinguish medically necessary reduction mammaplasty from cosmetic reduction mammaplasty.